pmchrist/Capsule_Climate/notes.md

-Phase 2 - Creating Sustainable Employee (Integrate Sustainabiltiy Opinion into Job Market) ...
+Phase 2 - Creating Sustainable Employee (Integrate Sustainabiltiy Opinion into Job Market)
+    This one is not happening.
+Because, it will add too many new research questions and broads scope too much!

 # Current ToDo:
 0) All suppliers replacement and sampling in HH is done based solely on price           !
-Fixed, now takes into account emissions too
+Done
 1) Make sure that everything is calibrated to the initial original parameters           !
 Done
 2) Change visualization of Bunkruptcies from age to the global counter from model       !
 Done
 3) Make main HH variables duplicated in the model for easier access                     !
 Done